Jul 28, 2020

 What is a data-driven visualization?
 A data-driven network is one where there is actually *data* behind the drawing.
 When you draw a diagram in Powerpoint, there's no data behind it &mdash it's just a graphical drawing.
 Conversely, when you draw a chart in Excel, you select the rows and columns of data, and the chart gets drawn from the data.

 This sort of data-driven approach has been pretty common since Microsoft came out with Excel.
 But, Excel charts have always been looked at as somewhat ugly.
-But in the past decade, we've seen some pretty awesome tools that let people create really nice-looking visualizations from punching in data, like Tableau, or Adobe Spark, and even Excel has really upped its design game.
+But in the past decade, we've seen some pretty awesome tools that let people create really nice-looking visualizations from punching in data, like Tableau, or Adobe Express, and even Excel has really upped its design game.

 Now, this data-driven trend has finally caught up to network visualization.
 No more are the days where you draw circles and connecting lines as a graphic.
 Sure, that approach is fine for a few nodes.
 But if you are looking to seriously map relationships in a meaningful data set, you're going to want a data-driven way of creating network visualizations.
 There are a bunch of advantages to this method of graph visualization: